SAP-archive/teched2021-DAT262/exercises/ex2/README.md

 In this exercise, we will demonstrate a basic "point in polygon" pattern.
 At Lake Michigan there is the *Sleeping Bear Dunes National Lakeshore* park (depicted as the blue polygons below).
 We will run some queries to understand which vessels have crossed the park boundaries.

-The park boundaries are in the table `AIS_DEMO.PARK_BOUNDARIES` which we imported in exercise 1.
+The park boundaries need to be imported first.
+So, we import the file `DAT262_AIS_DEMO_BOUNDARIES_TEXT.tar.gz` just like we did with the files in exercise 1.
+After import, there is a table `AIS_DEMO.PARK_BOUNDARIES`.

 ````SQL
 -- We have a table which contains the boundaries of a national park